 Moulding your affiliate content to meet these seasonal trends and publishing them at the right time can work wonders for your affiliate campaign.
 Mark your calendar to keep track of such occasions when seasonal content could be published.
 It is also a good time to promote offers and discounts on products as most merchants do have special offers during peak seasons.

 13. Social media content

 With nearly 3 billion users worldwide, there cannot be a better place to find a larger audience than on social media.
 Facebook is definitely the most popular social media network globally, so having a Facebook page for your business can give you a much wider reach than just your website.
 But another platform that has gained more popularity among marketers in recent times is Instagram.
 In fact the ad spending on Instagram was 23% higher than on Facebook as of 2018.
 Reaching your target audience could be much easier with Instagram if you can become an influencer in your niche.
 Other social channels of interest are Twitter, LinkedIn and Pinterest.

-You can share photos of products or other visuals related to your product and some useful content to attract an audience.
+You can share photos of products or use free flyer templates for your product, or other visuals related to your product and some useful content to attract an audience.
 It is also important to consistently post new and attention grabbing content on your social media all the time.
 Remember if you can’t build a big following on social media, the returns from these channels will be limited.

 Lastly, don’t overburden yourself by opening an account in every social media channel and ending up being unable to handle them all.
 Choose only those channels where you know that your target audience can be reached.
 For instance, if you’re promoting hiking gear, LinkedIn wouldn’t be the best place for you to network.
 From time to time, you can also use the relatively less popular networking channels like Quora for promotions.
 Find a question on Quora that is relevant to your niche and answer them linking back to your affiliate website or product.